ishasthanpati/Fitbit-Advertisement-Page/README.md

 # Advertisement

-This is a simple advertisement page using HTML, CSS, and Bootstrap.<br>
+This is a simple advertisement page using HTML, CSS, and Bootstrap.
-It is fully responsive.

 <p> Link: https://ishasthanpati.github.io/advertisement/ </p>